 University professors decry all constructed hierarchies except the one which benefits them.
 Progressives can not fight against social and political inequalities if they continue to align themselves with those who, in their own lives, consistently wield the Trumpian sword of ruthless narcissism.

-Richard W Goldin, Lecturer in Political Theory; California State University; email@example.com
+Richard W Goldin, Lecturer in Political Science; California State University; email@example.com

 Other essays I’ve written about academia: